Flower Facts Focal Flowers Plants

 • Warning: keep these away from your pawed friends that like to nibble on greens.
 Pothos plants are toxic to dogs and cats.

-Best Low-Light Houseplant: English Ivy
+English Ivy

 English Ivy makes for one of the best indoor plants because it’s such a breeze to grow (so long as it gets a little time in direct sunlight), and comes in varieties of greens, whites, yellows, and blacks.
 Its versatility also makes it easy to match any color scheme.
 Beyond home decor, it’s one of the top reducers of indoor air pollutants: English Ivy can filter your kitchen air of formaldehyde, benzene, mold, and bacteria.

-English Ivy Care Tips
+English Ivy Care Tips:

 • Warning – if you have pets, this lush plant needs to be a hanging addition to your kitchen, as it is toxic to our furry friends.